RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 ## Configuring Roundcube

-The following example configurations (only the important fields are shown!) fits for a pbulic and a private LDAP addressbook working with the here described LDAP server setup:
+The following example configurations (only the important fields are shown!) fit public and private LDAP addressbooks working with the described LDAP server setup:

 ```php
 $config['ldap_public']['public'] = array(